tmgkopczyk/PickaxeTubeHD-Discord-Server-Bot/README.md

 ## Features

-* ### skyblock
-  * SkyBlock API allows player to view specifc stats from a profile that they specify.
-NOTE: We are not affiliated with Hypixel in any way!
 * ### hypixel
   * Hypixel API allows player to view specifc stats from gamemodes that are popular on the Hypixel server.
 NOTE: We are not affiliated with Hypixel in any way!
 * ### poll